Skip to main content

 Rasterio migration makes sense when you need cloud integration, parallel processing, or want to eliminate Spatial Analyst licensing costs.

-However, if your workflows depend on ArcPy-specific functions like sophisticated hydrological modelling or you're locked into Esri infrastructure, a hybrid approach may work better—use Rasterio for data preparation and output, ArcPy for specialised analysis.
+However, if your workflows depend on ArcPy-specific functions such as specialist hydrological modelling or Esri infrastructure, a hybrid approach may fit better.
+Use Rasterio for selected preparation and output steps only after comparison and human review.

 Frequently Asked Questions